Mongolia

 2.Data Collection Survey in Health Sector

-1) Objective of survey was to collect information and data in health sector and to verify health care system and government’s health care policy in Mongolia as well as other donors’ assistance.
+1) The objective of the survey was to collect information and data on the health sector, verify the health care system and government’s health care policy in Mongolia, and other donors’ assistance.

 2) Site survey: Dr. Hirotaka Onishi, Assistant Professor, conducted site surveys as follows.